 Land at South Plaza in the morning for wildlife spotting opportunities.
 Afternoon visit to Santa Fe Island for guided walks to observe the wildlife and plentiful marine iguanas.
 Opportunities for swimming and snorkelling with the sea lions.

 Visit the Interpretation Centre on San Cristobal Island before flying back to Quito.
 Transfer to the group hotel upon arrival, and enjoy one last night on the town.

-Fly to Lima and enjoy the coastal city and wander through the neighbourhood of Miraflores.
+Explore Quito before flying to Lima in the evening.
 Your transfer to the airport and your flight to Lima are included in this trip.
 Please note that this flight is unescorted and your transfer will be waiting for you at the Lima airport and will bring you to your hotel.

 Hop on a flight to Cusco.
 Enjoy a free day of shopping and exploring the city.
 Choose to pre-book the Cusco Cooking Class.
 Opt for a city tour.
 Take a transfer to the airport for the flight to Cusco.
 Spend the rest of the day relaxing and exploring this fascinating city, and getting used to the altitude.

 Enjoy a full-day guided tour of the Sacred Valley.
 Stop at the G Adventures-supported women's weaving co-op before visiting a local pottery making community.
 Break for lunch at the G Adventures-supported Parwa community restaurant in Huchuy Qosco.
 After lunch, opt to head out on a hike to the Ollantaytambo storehouses and look out over the ruins.
 Or, wander around the cobblestone streets and visit a local Chicheria (corn beer bar).